ga4gh-discovery/data-connect/README.md

 The intended audience of this standard includes:
 - Data custodians looking to make their data discoverable and searchable, especially in a federated way.
-- Data consumers looking to discover and search data in an interoperable way, incl. outside of genomics community.
+- Data consumers looking to discover and search data in an interoperable way, including outside of genomics community.
 - Developers of applications, such as data explorers.
 - API developers within and outside GA4GH looking to incorporate search functionality in their APIs.
 - Data model developers within and outside of GA4GH looking to make their data models searchable and interoperable with other standards.